OllieJones/index-wp-users-for-speed/readme.txt

 == Upgrade Notice ==

-This corrects a problem with user queries with multi-role role_in clauses.
+This corrects a performance problem with user queries with multi-role role_in clauses.
 Props to @za12bt.

 Thanks to my loyal users who have reported problems.